zkipster and event sustainability

 What is a carbon credit?

-How can you evaluate the quality of a carbon credit?
+How can the quality of a carbon credit be evaluated?

 What is sustainable event management?

-Event sustainability involves planning and delivering events that minimize negative environmental, social and economic impacts, and ideally generate positive impacts in these areas instead.
+Sustainable event management entails planning and delivering events that minimize negative environmental, social and economic impacts; ideally generating positive impacts in these areas instead.
 To run more sustainable events, event planners should take a long-term, holistic approach and aim to reduce waste, conserve resources, and integrate more eco-friendly practices.
-There are also ethical considerations: events should promote social responsibility and engage with the local community to leave a positive legacy.
+There are also ethical considerations: events should promote social responsibility and engage with and support the local community to leave a positive legacy.